Sui amoris parit sui conscientia.

 This shape above can be expanded below with a larger circle and square.
 The secret here is their FRACTAL nature, meaning that they are self-similar courtesy of the dodecagram:

 Here we are reminded of what lies within.
 In the case, it is the minimum combination that can produce the fractal nature of life.
-Below, the rotating virgin triangle informs the harmonic circle and square.
-In other words, the pattern (above) can be reduced to the Philosopher’s Stone (below) that implies the dodecagram from the triangle:
+Below, the rotating triangle informs the harmonic circle and square.
+So the pattern (above) can be reduced to the Philosopher’s Stone:

 This is the ROYAL CANON that Da Vinci attempted, except this version includes the triangle of spirit.
-While the wavelengths of the circle and the square are the same, less obvious is how the inverted triangle relates to them—the ratio is 101/129.
+It hints at the pathway from humanity to divinity:

 The Universe tarot card announces our cosmic citizenship—once we come to realise our soul’s potential for it.
 It implies the awakening of our immortal being, without the necessity of dying.
 Like the Sun, this card is reputed to have no negative meaning no matter how it appears.
-Here we are reminded of the Hermetic “know thyself” because this phrase represents our true nature when followed to its realisation—man is a cosmos, the cosmos.
-There is nothing in the world which is not in him, either in potentiality or in actuality.
+Here we are reminded of the Hermetic “know thyself” because this phrase represents balance when fully embodied—man as a living fractal of the cosmos.